 - What to bring?

-- I live near Fairplay, can I check-in at camp?
+- I live near Estes Park can I check-in at camp?

 Oredigger Camp is a brand new program designed to foster connections between incoming students and to current Mines students, faculty and staff.
 This is the second year for Oredigger Camp and will be a unique experience and opportunity for first year students to help solidify a tradition that will be present for years to come.